Anish-Agnihotri/toronto-waste-wizard/README.md

 <p align="center">Simple web app to search the Toronto Waste Wizard database.
 Developed as a part of my application to the Shopify Summer 2019 Internship program.</p>

 ## Introduction
 For the Summer 2019 Shopify Internship session, individuals were challenged to make a web application for the Toronto Waste Wizard database.
-The instructions were as followed (checkmarks indicate instructions that I have fulfilled in this application):
+The instructions were as follow (checkmarks indicate instructions that I have fulfilled in this application):

 ### Instructions
 - [X] Reproduce the design as provided in the [screenshot](https://cdn.shopify.com/static/web-eng-challenge-summer-2019/design.png), which displays example search results.